Appdynamics/file-monitoring-extension/README.md

 In order to use this extension, you need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Java+Agent) or a [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
 For more details on downloading these products, please visit https://download.appdynamics.com/.

 The extension can be deployed on the same box as the one with the files to be monitored, or remotely if monitoring shared network paths.
+For Windows network paths, it is recommended to map the paths locally prior to monitoring.

 ## Installation
 1. To build from source, clone this repository and run 'mvn clean install'.
 This will produce a FileWatcher-VERSION.zip in the target directory